sriharshaguthikonda/NegativeScreen/README.txt

 Windows Aero must be enabled, or the program won't start.
 This prevent some undesirable behaviours (black screens, 100% CPU usage...)
 - Continuous integration with GitHub Actions builds the solution automatically on Windows.
+- Tray icon now lists each display name and offers an Exit option.
+- A configuration dialog allows adjusting enabled displays and refresh interval.
+- User settings are saved to a config file.

 Useful controls: